I Dare You to Dream: USU Partners with NASA and Sen. Orrin Hatch for Live Feed from Space

 “I learned about taking the difficult road instead of the easy road,” said Ashley Ortiz, also from North Sanpete.
 “The easy road might get it done faster, but it doesn’t pay off in the same way.”

-“The importance of STEM education in Utah, and across our nation, is highlighted by the amazing job NASA does to consistently engage with students at an early age,” said Beth Foley, dean of USU’s Emma Eccles Jones College of Education & Human Services.
-“We are grateful for the leadership of both Senator Hatch and NASA who have enabled us to reach STEM students throughout Utah with this unique opportunity to ask questions of Dr. Whitson and Colonel Fisher.”
+A whole world and a whole lot of space, thanks to NASA, said Beth Foley, dean of USU’s Emma Eccles Jones College of Education and Human Services.
+“The importance of STEM education in Utah, and across our nation, is highlighted by the amazing job NASA does to consistently engage with students at an early age,” she said.
+“We are grateful for the leadership of both Sen. Hatch and NASA who have enabled us to reach STEM students throughout Utah with this unique opportunity to interact with the astronauts.”

-“Utah State is one of the leading space-grant universities,” said Senator Hatch.
+Hatch had glowing words for USU, as well.
+“Utah State is one of the leading space-grant universities,” he said.
 “It’s an honor that our state was chosen to host this special event, which will only strengthen the natural partnership between Utah’s STEM workforce and the U.S. space program.”